 School Complaints Procedure

-In this section of our website, you will find information about how to make a complaint, including our draft procedure (which is due to be ratified at the next Full Governing Body meeting on 1st December 2021.
+In this section of our website, you will find information about how to make a complaint, including our complaints procedure.
+This was ratified by the Full Governing Body on 1st December 2021.
 This page also includes the arrangements for handling complaints from parents/carers of children with special educational needs (SEND) about the support the school provides.

 The difference between a concern and a complaint

 A concern may be defined as ‘an expression of worry or doubt over an issue considered to be important for which reassurances are sought’.

 A complaint may be defined as ‘an expression of dissatisfaction however made, about actions taken or a lack of action’.

 It is in everyone’s interest that concerns and complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
 At Florence Melly Community Primary School, we take concerns very seriously and will make every effort to resolve the matter as quickly as possible.

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
 In these cases, please contact the Headteacher who will deal with the concern or refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, we will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.